csc301-2024-s/13-Engineers-Without-Borders/README.md

 "You can upload the code to GitHub or other similar publicly available domains."

 This is the Intellectual Property Confidentiality Agreement our partner agreed to.

+As for code usage, please do not fork this project or reuse it until the term ends.